zwhoo/Scale-Sets-Image-Analysis-Toolkit/ReadMe.txt

-This is demo and free software provided by Dr. Zhongwen Hu, Shenzhen University.
+This is demo and freeware provided by Dr. Zhongwen Hu, Shenzhen University.

 The toolkit can be used for scale-sets based analysis of remote sensing images.